Principles of Philosophy: Preface to the French edition

-Descartes identifies four degrees of knowledge, he names common, and a fifth one he designates as higher.
-The first degree consists on clear and evident notions that can be acquired without need of any meditation.
+Descartes identifies four degrees of knowledge which he names common, and a fifth degree he designates higher.
+The first degree consists of clear and evident notions that can be acquired without the need for any meditation.
 The second degree is all that is learned by means of the senses.
-The third comprises what we learn when talking with other men.
-The fourth consists on what we can learn from the writings of men capable of giving good instructions.
+The third comprises what we learn when talking with others.
+The fourth consists of what we can learn from the writings of those capable of giving good instructions.